Copy That

-Copy That is a studio album by American country artist Sara Evans.
-The album was released on May 15, 2020 via Born to Fly Records and was produced by Jarrad K. The project was Evans's tenth studio recording and her first album to consist entirely of covers material.
+Copy That is the tenth studio album by American country artist Sara Evans.
+The album was released on May 15, 2020, via Born to Fly Records and was produced by Jarrad K. The project was Evans's first studio album to consist entirely of covers material.
 A collection of thirteen songs were chosen for the album and it included two additional artists on the album.

 Background

 Copy That was produced by Evans and Jarrad K. In his previous work, Jarrad K. also produced music by the Goo Goo Dolls and Weezer.
 Evans was interested in working with him after hearing his production work on Ruston Kelly's album, Dying Star.
 The pair began a working relationship that also involved assistance from Evans's children in song selection and production.
 The Evans family and Jarrad K. chose material that was rooted in the music of Evans's childhood.
 She performed on a regular basis with her brothers and sisters in a covers band, singing a variety of musical genres.
 "I grew up onstage in bars, doing the 9 p.m. to 1 a.m. shows, covering songs," Evans recalled.
 Many of the songs she performed as a child were chosen for the album project.